 - 1. Ethics and the law

-- 2. Maritime ethnography and experimental
+- 2. Maritime ethnography and experimental archaeology

-- 3. Underwater survey and submerged landscapes
+- 3. Maritime and coastal landscapes

-- 4. Ship wrecks in shallow and deep water
+- 4. Shipwrecks and abandoned vessels

 - 5. Conservation and post-excavation

 - 6. War at sea

-- 7. The philosophy and development of wooden shipbuilding Ports, harbour infrastructure
+- 7. International maritime trade

+- 8. Maritime infrastructure

 Mesopotamia & Egypt from the Emergence of Complex Society to c.
 2000 BC